George

 most complete fire-engine house in Camden, and

-which was sold for four thousand five hundred dollars to the city.
-The
+which was sold for four thousand five hundred dollars to the

 Independence was a